BLACK LIVES MATTER

 Today.
 Tomorrow.
 Forever.

 There is no going "back to normal".
-We can not and will not act like nothing happened in the past few months.
-It is really important that we KEEP addressing the systemic racism that we deal with every single day, in several forms and in different layers of society.
+We can not and will not act like nothing happened in the past months.
+Years.
+Decades.
+Centuries.
+It is necessary that we KEEP addressing the systemic racism that we deal with every single day, in several forms and in different layers of society.
+But most importantly, that white people take action in changing this racist system.
 Worldwide, in every country.

 • • •

-Signing petitions are very -and I can not stress this enough- very important.
+Signing petitions is very -and I can not stress this enough- very important.
 They DO make a difference.
 Why?
-Because petitions raise awareness for cases we need the most awareness for.
+Because petitions make noise.
+They attract attention.
+They attract attention from media, social media, politics and more.
 Please sign them.
 If you click on the link, you go directly to the page where there will be information about the petitions and why you must sign them.
 Please let me know if I need to add more petitions via the contact form.

 Zipcodes to use while signing: